Reviews of Neon Genesis Evangelion (1995) and related work

 “Was it not so, O Morquan!
 King of Japan, whose lofty jet they say at times assumed the semblance of a snow-white cross against the sky?” – Moby-Dick (1851).

-SF action, drama, horror.
 Anno’s magnum opus is original, jagged and mesmerizing, but Neon Genesis Evangelion didn’t spring from a vacuum.
 Like Space Runaway Ideon (1980), the giant mecha of Evangelion fuse Mobile Suit Gundam (1979) with its superheroic predecessors, as remade in “Giant Robo: The Animation” (1991).
 Ikari Shinji is a lot less gung-ho and less generic than Ideon’s Cosmo, a lot more like the directors of both shows.
 Like Nagisa of Fight!
 Iczer-1 (1985), he does not want the job.
-The characters are wonderful, brought to life in a perfect storm of Sadamoto’s designs, skilled animators and brilliant actors.
+As in Iczer-1 and The Incal (1980), Freudian psychology underpins the SF action, drama and horror.

 Though it did not spring from a vacuum, Evangelion is complete on a level all its own.
 On a mere TV animation budget, slashed for adult content, Anno combined what is supposed to be impossible.
 The show is hilarious and unsettling, a risqué, even pandering comedy with all the abrasive, unfunny earnestness of puberty.
 It’s got colourful and horrifying tokusatsu- and kaijū-style battles with implausible happy endings punctuating black ruminations on human relationships in the abstract.
 It’s a hugely entertaining spectacle and, at the same time, it is absolutely sincere.
-In one TV series you get the visceral glory of Eva-01 sucker-punching Zeruel through a concrete wall in episode 19, Kaji watering his melons at the emotional apex in episode 21, and Anno using the most basic elements of verisimilitude in the craft of animation (a ground plane) to explain his feelings on self-conceptualization and socialization after abandoning mimesis, in episode 26.
-This all works better as a whole than I can account for.
+In one TV series you get the visceral glory of Eva-01 sucker-punching Zeruel through a concrete wall in episode 19, Kaji watering his melons at the emotional apex in episode 21, and Anno using the most basic elements of verisimilitude in the craft of animation—a ground plane—to explain his feelings on self-conceptualization and socialization after abandoning mimesis, in episode 26.

 It’s art, but it’s barely science fiction.
 The technobabble is pulled from mythology, psychology and cell biology instead of physics, but it’s still just technobabble.
 The bakelite is a callback to the history of Gainax, not a piece of worldbuilding.
 Much of the background is left unexplored in the TV series, merely implying influences comparable to Erich von Däniken or H. P. Lovecraft’s godlike aliens dressed up in Judaeo-Christian emblems for exoticism, similar to their use in Mobile Police Patlabor: The Movie (1989) and Anno’s own Nadia (1990) which has embryonic versions of the score by the same composer.
 Evangelion’s apocalypticism is more haunting, its Angels ever more invasively intimate.
 It reminds me of the primal and obsessive angst of the early Christians, of Revelation (ca. 95 CE), but not of actual Christian beliefs: It is the intrinsic cataclysm of The Quiet Earth (1985) and the extrinsic, equally permeating cataclysm of Godzilla (1954) and other nuclear cinema, rather than Yahweh’s work.